Rice is a staple in many households these days. It’s easy to prepare, and uncooked lasts for quite some time. But does rice go bad?

 How Long Does Rice Last

-As long as there aren’t any signs spoilage (listed below), your white rice should be perfectly safe to eat.
+As long as there aren’t any signs of spoilage (listed below), your white rice should be perfectly safe to eat.

 Cooked white rice lasts about 4 to 6 days in the fridge.
 Sometimes it can last a week or even day or two longer, but that’s just pushing your luck.

 As a rule of thumb, if you plan to store cooked rice for longer than five days, throw it into the freezer.
 This way you will be sure that it’s safe to eat when you need it.
 While cooked rice can be stored in the freezer indefinitely, it’s suggested to eat it within 4 – 6 months for the best quality.

 If you ever wondered how long does cooked rice lasts at room temperature, there isn’t a straightforward answer.
 As mentioned earlier, you should transfer cooked rice into the fridge after it cools down a bit.

 If the food stays in danger zone temperature for a period longer than about two hours, the risk of foodborne illness increases significantly.
 That means eating rice that was 4 hours at room temperature might make you sick.
 The longer the rice is left out, the bigger the possibility of it making you sick.

 If you left out a bowl of cooked rice for a day or two, get rid of it.
 If it was out for 3 hours, feel free to take your chances.